developer-zebra/developer-zebra-site/how_to_techdoc.md

 * Rename the folders as needed to correspond to the new DSD
 * Search and replace the contents of the copied index.md files for mx: "x.x"; osx: "x.x"; apilevel: "xx"; csp: name; and any other global information, as appropriate
 * Manually edit remaining file content as appropriate to document usage CSP (see gerrit repo for Mini-HLD, release notes and other techteam artifacts provided by engineering.
 Also see APA slides)
-* Edit /mx/index.md; /mx/newCSPname/index.md; /mx/compatibility/index.md as needed for the new CSP
+* Edit /mx/index.md; /mx/&lt;newCSPname&gt;/index.md; /mx/compatibility/index.md as needed for the new CSP
-* Edit /src/build.js
+* Edit /src/build.js (if necessary)
 * If a new version of MX or OSx is required, edit /partials/navbar-smartdocs.html
+* Build and copy new /mx folder to stage for validation
-* copy edited build and navbar-smartdocs files to stage and production servers
+* Once validated and corrected, rebuild and copy to production server